Skip to content

 2. Server-Side Only

-Only use API tokens in server-side code:
+Only use API keys in server-side code:

 typescript

-// ✅ Good - Server code
+// ✅ Good - Server code only

 import { MsGineClient } from '@msgine/sdk'